The Insider's Guide to Buying Property in the Cayman Islands

 Citizens of the USA, Canada, EU and the UK may generally stay in the Cayman Islands on holiday for up to 6 months without a visa.

-How do I become a resident of the Cayman Islands?
+- How do you become a resident of the Cayman Islands?

 Firstly, individuals who have been lawfully resided in the Cayman Islands for a period of at least 8 years may be eligible for Permanent Residency.